Badsheep/A-StreamDeckmini-MIDI-project/README.md

 # A-StreamDeckmini-MIDI-project

--created by Badsheep
+created by Badsheep,
 february 2023

-I'm a beginner in those kinf of stuffs so please don't judge me bad :)
+I'm a beginner in those kind of stuffs so please don't judge me bad :)
 The goal is to exchange Midi Datas between a Stresm Deck Mini and MAX (Cycling 74) I uses Midi Control Change (n°2 and n°4)